Eighth Grade, Video & Computer Games Science Projects (17 results)

 You already know that playing video games is fun, but so is making them, and that takes a lot of science!
-With our collection of video game related science and engineering projects you can try your hand at making your own video games, or explore how video games impact how people think, remember, and move.
+Try your hand at making your own video games, or explore how video games impact how people think, remember, and move.

 Virtual reality (VR) headsets are becoming increasingly popular.
 Video game designers use a variety of programs to create the amazing 3D worlds that you see when you turn on your favorite video game, and many of those worlds are now also designed to be compatible with VR headsets.
 Can you use a computer-aided design (CAD) program or video game engine to design your own virtual world that can be viewed using a VR headset?